llvm/llvm-project/llvm/docs/UserGuides.rst

 :doc:`Mdl <Mdl/index>`
-   Describes the Machine Description Language compiler that can be optionally used to describe a targets's microarchitecture.
+   Describes the Machine Description Language compiler that can be optionally used to describe a target's microarchitecture.

 ==========
 GlobalISel